Romney stumbles out of the gate in general election

 "Seems like the campaign is a bit masochistic sometimes, doesn't it? ...
 It takes time for a presidential (campaign) to compile an all-terrain/all-knowing policy team.

-"And it also takes time for the senior staff to be reminded of all the niche issues they've learned and forgotten," she said.
+"And it also takes time for the senior staff to be reminded of all the niche issues they've learned and forgotten due to long purely red meat populated primary election season.
+They'll get there fast enough," she said.

 One Romney official said Wednesday's fuss was the first of many skirmishes the two campaigns will enjoy over the next several months.

 Romney faces a potentially difficult few days.
-On Thursday, Democrats such as Massachusetts Governor Deval Patrick plan to highlight the sixth anniversary of Romney's Massachusetts healthcare plan that has been criticized by Republicans.
+On Thursday, Democrats like Massachusetts Governor Deval Patrick plan to highlight the sixth anniversary of Romney's Massachusetts healthcare plan that has been criticized by Republicans.

 And on Friday, Romney will address the National Rifle Association, or NRA, convention in St. Louis.